PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 * Vastly more peformant experiences when detecting faces &mdash; we have a lot of flexibility with this API as it allows us to move the processing into a Service or Web Worker.
-* Profile picture croping &mdash; find your face in the picture and automatically crop the image so that
+* Profile picture cropping &mdash; find your face in the picture and automatically crop the image so that
 * Enable quick tagging &mdash; quickly find all the faces in a scene and create a UI that enables you to quickly tag them.